Policies, Procedures and General Guidelines

 Standards for participation may be reviewed online in our Horizon BCBSNJ Credentialing/ Recredentialing Policy for Ancillary Providers.

-- If Horizon BCBSNJ does not receive a response from these attempts, you will be terminated from Horizon BCBSNJ’s networks at the end of that month.
+- If andros does not receive a response from these attempts by the 5th business day of the month you are due to be recredentialed, you will be terminated from Horizon BCBSNJ’s networks at the end of that month.
 No additional requests will be sent and no information will be accepted after the first of that month.

-Hard copy recredentialing information and required source documents may be submitted to Horizon BCBSNJ by mail at:
+Hard copy recredentialing information and required source documents may be submitted to Horizon by mail at:

 Provider Data Management, PP-14C 3 Penn Plaza East

 To ensure that the recredentialing process runs smoothly for you, please confirm that:

 - All information and required source documents are current and included (for example, your proof of malpractice insurance – the item most frequently missing or expired).